piccolomo/plotext/README.md

  - `numpy` is no longer a dependency (not even optional)
  - `platform` function changed, as recommended by user `crisluengo` in [ Issue 55 ](https://github.com/piccolomo/plotext/issues/55)
  - `shell` function and parameter removed as found to be useless
- - README corrected and integrated
+ - all `.md` files corrected and integrated

 From versions 3: